-Fasten the corner trim pieces to the trim boards with four $2\frac{1}{2}$ " white head corner screws (two on each side).
+Fasten the corner trim pieces to the trim boards with four 21⁄2" white head corner screws (two on each side).
 The overhang on the trim will hide most variances in the trim boards.
-If a corner doesn't fit, you can trim it to the necessary length.
+If a corner doesn't fit, check to make sure that the trim board is centered properly.